 Orchids have a reputation for being highly evolved plants.
 The reputation stems from the numerous and curious ways they trick pollinators into helping them reproduce.
 For example, some orchids mimic insects that trick males into copulating with the flowers.
 In the act, they pick up the orchid’s pollinia (packet of pollen), and fly off to copulate with another orchid and, in the process, spread the orchid’s genes.
 Others give off a scent like that of rotten meat, which attract and trick certain carrion flies into transporting their pollen to other flowers of the same species.

 The Little Bee that Pollinates Over 700 species of Orchids

-The bee responsible for pollinating my Lycomormium belongs to a group of bees called Euglossine.
+The bee responsible for pollinating my Lycomormium belongs to a group of bees called Euglossine, in the Euglossini tribe.
 They are native to Central and South America and are responsible for pollinating over 700 species of orchids.
 The solitary bees are shockingly metallic green, blue or bronze, and most measure no more than 2,5 centimeters.
-Without them, hundreds of orchids would have a hard time reproducing, and some couldn’t reproduce at all.
+Without them, hundreds of orchids would have a tough time reproducing, and some couldn’t reproduce at all.